 Papua New Guinea prepare for England tie with impressive win over Wales

+Rugby League World Cup: Papua New Guinea prepare for England with impressive win over Wales

 Papua New Guinea served notice that they will be no pushovers in their Rugby League World Cup quarter-final against England next Saturday as they brought an emphatic end to Wales’ valiant campaign in Doncaster.